0xZ15H4N/ksi_tnl_coupon_automation/README.md

 after that run `pip install -r requirements.txt`

- install the selenium webchromedriver for that you can refer to this link https://googlechromelabs.github.io/chrome-for-testing/ and download the driver based on your system  `windows` , `linux` , `macos`
+ and download the driver based on your system  `windows` , `linux` , `macos`

-this part is specially for one who are running this in windows repace the service with this in the amazon_bot.py
-######## Add Chrome absolute path here #############👇
-    # for windows  service = Service(r"C:\Users\dell\Desktop\temp\chromedriver-win64\chromedriver-win64\chromedriver.exe")

-also you need to pre-run the amazon_bot.py with fake coupons to make sure its works well and if you are in US replce the link in the driver.get with you region/gc/redeem or some that takes you to redeem coupon section in amzon some times region wise the html tags are different so coupon input tag and there ids are diffrent make sure you update the amazon_bot.py with corrent id of coupon and captcha id and submit button

 now all you need to do is run init.py and start mining the coupons ! if you mine even one of them , please hit a star button and consider following !